Sweet Potato Breakfast Hash

 Depending on your stove, pan and cut size timing will vary.
 In step 2 steam the potatoes only until they are “starting to soften” which takes an average of 12 minutes.
 If your stove runs hot, or if your potato pieces are small, this could happen faster.
 The potatoes will continue to cook as the hash crisps in step 3.

 Yes!
-White sweet potatoes are starchier and have a more floury texture similar to potatoes.
+White sweet potatoes and Japanese Sweet Potatoes work for this recipe.
+Some varieties are starchier and have a more floury texture similar to potatoes.
 They can be used instead of orange sweet potatoes.

 It goes without saying that two eggs are a match made in heaven to go with this hash.
 But if you’re still looking for ideas, here are some options.